GardenGroupUO/Organisms/README.md

 **If you are new to the Organisms program, it is recommended try it out by running Organisms live on our interactive Jupyter+Binder page before you download it.
 On Jupyter+Binder, you can play around with the Organisms program on the web.
 You do not need to install anything to try Organisms out on Jupyter+Binder.**

 **Click the Binder button below to try Organisms out on the web!
-(The Binder page may load quicky or may take 1 or 2 minutes to load)**
+(The Binder page may load quickly or may take 1 or 2 minutes to load)**

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/GardenGroupUO/Organisms_Jupyter_Examples/main?urlpath=lab)